nurrencd/SourceCodeAnalyzer/README.md

 ========================== End choices =========================
 Please enter your choice (number) or press q to quit:
 ```
 Enter the number corresponding to the example that you want to run, sit back, and enjoy the ride.
+Make sure you review the code in the project before running the examples.

-###Running From Eclipse/IntelliJ
+### Running From Eclipse/IntelliJ
 In your IDE, open the Gradle Tasks view and double-click on the **run** task under **application**.